Las Vegas Boulevard Walking Tour (Self Guided), Las Vegas

 12) The Canals of The Venetian Resort, Hotel and Casino (must see)

-The resort opened on May 3, 1999, with flutter of white doves, sounding trumpets and singing gondoliers.
-Actress Sophia Loren joined The Venetian Chairman and Owner, Sheldon G. Adelson, in dedicating the first motorized gondola.
-Built at a cost of $1.5 billion, it was one of the most expensive resorts of its kind when opened.
+This remarkable resort first opened its doors on May 3, 1999, amidst a grand spectacle featuring fluttering white doves, triumphant trumpets, and serenading gondoliers.
+The Venetian Chairman and Owner, Sheldon G. Adelson, had the esteemed company of actress Sophia Loren to assist in dedicating the inaugural motorized gondola.
+This monumental project came to fruition at a staggering cost of $1.5 billion, solidifying its status as one of the most opulent and expensive resorts of its kind during its time.

 13) The Palazzo Resort, Hotel & Casino

-The Palazzo Resort, Hotel & Casino, along with the Sands Convention Centre and the Venetian Hotel and Casino forms a large entertainment complex where you can spend happy hours shopping, relaxing or playing in the casino.
+The Palazzo Resort, Hotel & Casino, together with the Sands Convention Centre and the Venetian Hotel and Casino, comprises a vast entertainment complex that offers a multitude of options for shopping, relaxation, and casino gaming.

-The casino has 2200 slot and video machines, a race and sports book, 139 gaming tables, a poker room and a high-limit salon with a further 20 tables where the main game is Baccarat.
+Within the casino, visitors can indulge in a variety of entertainment offerings.
+The extensive gaming floor boasts 2,200 slot and video machines, a dedicated race and sports book, 139 gaming tables, a poker room, and a high-limit salon featuring an additional 20 tables where Baccarat takes center stage.

 Walking Tours in Las Vegas, Nevada